The Birth of Quantum Mechanics and the Dirac Equation

-Kramers commented that it appears difficult, if not impossible, to establish a Hamiltonian equation, in virtue of which the condition (13), which has practically the effect of reducing the two degrees of freedom of the spin to only one, is automatically fulfilled.
+Kramers observed that it appears difficult, if not impossible, to construct a Hamiltonian formulation in which the constraint~(\ref{eq13})---which has the practical effect of reducing the two spin degrees of freedom to one---is automatically satisfied.

-And further, he explained that his question cannot be settled, anyhow, before a classical system of equations of motion has been established, which allows the condition (13) to be rigorously fulfilled, and not only approximately as in the case of the Hamiltonians considered above.
+He further explained that this question cannot be settled before a classical system of equations of motion has been established in which the condition~(\ref{eq13}) is rigorously fulfilled, rather than only approximately as in the Hamiltonians considered above.